whisthq/whist/ecs-task-definitions/README.md

 ## Publishing

-Task definitions for all currently supported apps get automatically published to AWS ECS through the `build-and-publish.yml` GitHub Actions workflow.
+Task definitions for all currently supported apps get automatically published to AWS ECS through the `build-and-publish.yml` GitHub Actions workflow, under the `ecs-task-definitions-deploy-task-definitions-ecs` job.
 See `build-and-publish.yml` for the exact list of applications and AWS regions supported.